-- 1. Continue to fill any animal burrows or holes observed during weekly inspections to prevent instability. - 2.
-Ensure adequate access to the closed portions of the landfill to maintain the ability to perform weekly visual site structural inspections. - 3.
+- 1. Ensure adequate access to the closed portions of the landfill to maintain the ability to perform weekly visual site structural inspections. - 2.
 Continue operations and maintenance of stormwater drainage features and leachate collection systems.

 There were no deficiencies or releases identified during the annual inspection that required the owner or operator to perform corrective actions as required under §257.84(b)(5).